LaurenceA/agent/README.md

 ## TODOs:

-* Not used to instructions in tool return.
-So put the instructions in a user block.
 * Reductions in context + context tool use:
   - Takes fully cached messages, including summaries.
   - Runs a special prompt asking for the context required for that query.